SwimmingHoles.info logo

 DIRECTIONS General orientation: RT 181 runs generally south from the Blue Ridge Parkway (BRP) near Linville Falls, at about milepost 315, to Morganton.
 RT 181 doesn't actually have an intersection with the BRP, you have to go briefly south RT 221 then left on RT 183 then right on RT 181.
 The Linville Gorge Area is generally to the west of RT 181; the Wilson Creek Area is generally to the east of RT 181.
 There are, however, often better ways to get into these areas than just off RT 181.
 The directions here offer the best apparent way, and sometimes an alternate.

 From RT 183, turn right (south) on RT 181 and go 3 miles to FR 210 (Gingercake Road).
-Turn right onto FR 210.
-At the first fork, turn left and continue through the Gingercake Acres housing development.
+Turn right onto FR 210 AND KEEP LEFT to continue through the Gingercake Acres housing development.
+You should then be on Tablerock Road, a rough gravel road.

 CONFIDENCE Pretty confident